dryuvrajk/opencv-people-counting/README.md

-# People Counting with Computer Vision
+# Human Detection and People Counting with Computer Vision

 Prerequisites